paulYRP/DNAm_ArrayWorkflow/README.md

 - `make -j1 f3` added to only run the first 3 steps.
 Output:
   - Metrics (beta, M)
   - Object (RGSet, ...)
-  - CSV file with Cell estimation.
+  - CSV file with cell estimation.

 ## Articles:
 - A Novel Longitudinal Epigenome-Wide Study of Posttraumatic